jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 ## Analysis

 Once you have a converged NEB, the provided Python utility `readTS` can be used to parse and analyse the NEB.
 To add the readTS module to your PYTHONPATH, you can find a setup.py script in the `castep/Utilities/readts` directory of your CASTEP source directory.
 Running `python setup.py` should install the module to your path.
-You can also manually add it by: *[Add to what? .bashrc or current (bash) console?]*
+You can also manually add it by inserting the following line into your ~/.bashrc or equivalent and restarting the terminal:

 ``` bash
 export PYTHONPATH="/path/to/castep/Utilities/readts:$PYTHONPATH"